Geoxxll/Recipe-up/README.md

 # Recipe-up
-This is an iOS platform application to help the ease of recording and referring the recipe.
+This is an iOS platform application to help with the ease of recording and referring the recipe.